miney-py/mineysocket/README.md

 ## Protocol description

-mineysocket is a simple JSON-based UDP-Protocol.
+mineysocket is a simple JSON-based TCP protocol.
 Send a valid JSON-String with a tailing linebreak (`\n`) to the port and mineysocket responds a JSON string with a tailing linebreak.

 ### Ping